 So where does the name come from?
 The cemita gets its name from the type of bun that this sandwich is served on.
 A cemita is typically made from an eggy batter and is topped with sesame seeds when baked.
 Some people scoop out the bread to better hold the ingredients, but we prefer to smush the bread down, creating a thicker surface so the sandwich can stay together better.

-- 1 cemita bun (or sesame seed or another high-fat bun)
+- 1 cemita bun (or other round sesame seed or high-fat bun)

 Begin by splitting the cemita in half with a serrated knife.